david-legend/python-algorithms/leetcode/src/binary_trees/lc_572_subtree_of_another_tree/README.md

 Given the roots of two binary trees root and subRoot, return true if there is a subtree of root with the same structure and node values of subRoot and false otherwise.

-A subtree of a binary tree tree is a tree that consists of a node in tree and all of this node's descendants.
-The tree tree could also be considered as a subtree of itself.
+A subtree of a binary tree is a tree that consists of a node in tree and all of this node's descendants.
+The tree could also be considered as a subtree of itself.
 ### Example 1

 ![Subtree of Another Tree Example 1](https://assets.leetcode.com/uploads/2021/04/28/subtree1-tree.jpg)